Sanglorian/orcus/Orcus Player Options - current.md

 ### Skill Training
 **Benefit:** Each time you take this feat, you gain training in an additional skill.

+### Swords of Grace

+You are trained in a defensive weapon-based martial arts.

+**Benefit:** When wielding a one-handed light blade, you do not grant combat advantage when flanked.

+*Critical:* Once per round, if you score a critical hit while wielding a one-handed light blade, you can immediately make a melee basic attack against the same target.

 ### Tactical Rearrangement

 **Benefit:** When you would push or pull a target, you can shunt them instead.

+### Tag Team

+**Prerequisite:** 11th level

+**Benefit:** If an ally hits an enemy adjacent to you with a melee attack, you can deal damage to that enemy equal to your Strength or Dexterity modifier as an immediate reaction.

 ### Talented Healer
 **Benefit:** You can provide first aid as a swift action.
 You also get a +2 bonus on all Heal checks.